Hurstwood National, Sep 8 2018

 The area has only been used sporadically for orienteering using the original 1989 paper map.
 With the advent of modern mapping tools the whole area has been digitised for this event.
 Shedden Clough (or South Hurstwood) was digitised first and was used for a Level C event in 2014.
 The whole area was used in 2016 for PFO's Lancashire HotPot Level B.

 Much of the area is protected blanket bog and is under the stewardship of Natural England.
 The area is home to large populations of moorland birds and diverse grassland species.
 We will not be competing through the protected areas nor during the nesting season of March 1st to August 31st.
-We are grateful to both the landowner United Utilities and to Natural England for permission to use the less sensitive parts of the area for our competition.
+We are grateful to the landowner United Utilities.
+Michael Holmes (tenant) and to Natural England for permission to use the less sensitive parts of the area for our competition.

 Location & Directions